-Now I got an email from Jen this weekend, headline subject “Discouraged” and what Jen wrote to ask me about echoes what I hear over and over again from people right around days 8-14 of any program they do.
+I got an email from Jenn, headline subject “Discouraged” and what she wrote to ask me about echoes what I hear from many people right around the first week or two of following a program.

 I have 2 little ones so I knew I had to snap out of it.
 I have been doing so awesome sticking to the food and getting in every work out.

 I had great results last week.
 Down 5lbs and 6.4 inches.
 This week I was a tad discouraged with my results I stuck to the meal plans and work outs….Is it normal for results (weight) to slow down like this right away?
 Am I eating too little or not enough?

 Hopefully chat soon.